Dwight Hughes is a public historian, author, and speaker in Civil War naval history.

 Dwight is author of A Confederate Biography: The Cruise of the CSS Shenandoah (Naval Institute Press, 2015) and a contributing author at the Emerging Civil War blog.
+His new book for the Emerging Civil War series, Unlike Anything That Ever Floated: The Monitor and Virginia and the Battle Hampton Roads, March 8-9, 1862 (Savas Beatie) was published in March 2021.
 He has presented at numerous Civil War Roundtables, historical conferences, and other venues.

 Dwight is a life member of the U.S. Naval Institute, the U.S. Naval Academy Alumni Association, and the Historic Naval Ships Association.
-He is a member of the Naval Historical Foundation, The National Maritime Historical Society, The North American Society for Oceanic History (NASOH), and The Society of Civil War Historians.
+He is a member of the Naval Historical Foundation, The National Maritime Historical Society, and The North American Society for Oceanic History (NASOH).

 Dwight Hughes lives near Manassas, Virginia with his wife, Judi, a former Air Force officer and Electronics/Communications Engineer.